freedom7341/G-standards/AV1(Transportation)/AV11(Land vehicles)/readme.md

-Land vehicles can only move on the ground.
-These can be bikes, cars, tanks, quadbikes etc.
+### Land vehicles can only move on ground.
+These can be bikes, cars, tanks, APC's, quadbikes etc.